Learning-Python-Team/word-game-tool/CODE_OF_CONDUCT.md

-# Citizen Code of Conduct
+# Citizen Code of Conduct, Rights, Responsibilites, and Property

 ## 1. Purpose